Gordon St. Angelo

-Gordon's political reach extended beyond the state.
+St. Angelo's political reach extended beyond the state.
 He was Deputy Democratic Party National Chairman from June to November, 1968, when he helped manage the Hubert Humphrey presidential campaign.
-In 1974 Gordon left politics to become Senior Program Officer of community development at the Lilly Endowment, where he loved working for twenty three years.
+In 1974 St. Angelo left politics to become Senior Program Officer of community development at the Lilly Endowment, where he loved working for twenty three years.
 There he was instrumental in expanding the role of non-profits in public policy, with many positive civil- and individual-rights implications.
 His building of coalitions between non-profit think tanks was instrumental in the passage of the North American Free Trade Agreement.
 In 1973, he ran for National Democratic Party chairman, being narrowly defeated by Larry O'Brien.

-Gordon also served on the boards of the University of Indianapolis (1965-1993), St. Meinrad College, WFYI, the United Way, the Welfare Service League, the State Employment Commission, the Indiana Division of the National Civil Rights Commission, and the Indianapolis 500 Festival Committee.
-Starting with his work at the Lilly Endowment, Gordon and Beatty took special interest in historic New Harmony, Indiana which they visited often.
-He was appointed by Governor Evan Bayh to the New Harmony Commission and served on the board of the Robert Lee Blaffer Foundation until his death (Chairman, 1995-2006).
+St. Angelo also served on the boards of the University of Indianapolis (1965–1993), St. Meinrad College, WFYI, the United Way, the Welfare Service League, the State Employment Commission, the Indiana Division of the National Civil Rights Commission, and the Indianapolis 500 Festival Committee.
+Starting with his work at the Lilly Endowment, St. Angelo and Beatty took special interest in historic New Harmony, Indiana which they visited often.
+He was appointed by Governor Evan Bayh to the New Harmony Commission and served on the board of the Robert Lee Blaffer Foundation until his death (chairman, 1995–2006).
 He received honorary doctorates from the University of Indianapolis and the University of Southern Indiana.
 He received "Sagamore of the Wabash" awards for his service to Indiana from Governors Welsh, Branigan, Whitcomb, Bowen, Orr, Bayh and Daniels.

 In 1996, St. Angelo helped create a foundation with Nobel Laureate Milton Friedman and his wife, Rose Friedman to promote and help establish educational choice in America.
 He served as President & CEO of the Milton and Rose D. Friedman Foundation for School Choice until 2009.

 Though he started his career in the Democratic party, he was a supporter of many Republican candidates since the mid-seventies.
 For example, he endorsed Indiana Governor Mitch Daniels, a Republican, for both of his gubernatorial campaigns.

-St. Angelo died on October 18, 2011 in Indianapolis, Indiana.
+St. Angelo died on October 18, 2011, in Indianapolis, Indiana.